The Best Gym Workout Plan For Gaining Muscle

 If you're new to working out, or are struggling to engage the right muscles during exercises with free weights, resistance machines can be a great way to build strength and learn the correct form.
 Once you're comfortable with the exercise, you can move to free weights and use dumbbells or barbells to replicate the movement.
 For example, once you've mastered the Seated Chest Press, you can easily perform Lying Dumbbell Presses.

-If you’re more experienced, you may prefer to use free weights or a mix of both.
-You may also find that the use of certain equipment, like a weight training belt, can help you lift heavier amounts without putting additional strain on your body.
+If you're more experienced, you may prefer to use free weights or a mix of both.
+If you’re struggling with form, certain pieces of equipment, like a weight training belt, might help.

 Should I do "Split Workouts"?